Cl4sm/CSE576_Project/submission/README.md

 ### On Agave
 The `agave_scripts` folder includes sbatch scripts to set up an environment under `/scratch/$USER/decompiler-project` on Agave.

-Submitting `setup.sh` as an sbatch job (or running it in an interactive Agave session) will set up a python virtual environment, install fairseq, apex, and our code inside that enviroment, and pull the dataset.
+Submitting `setup.sh` as an sbatch job (or running it in an interactive Agave session) will set up a python virtual environment, install fairseq, apex, and our code inside that environment, and pull the dataset.
 The dataset and our code is pulled directly from the Agave scratch filesystem as well to avoid logistical issues with sharing the dataset.

 Once that environment has been built once using `setup.sh`, the remaining sbatch scripts can be used to orchestrate various fairseq operations with reasonable sbatch parameters (i.e. multi-gpu, specific gpu model, etc.).